jubenjum/easy_abxpy/readme.md

 - *tests/items_020_corr.csv*: from an auditory experiment

-The script **bin/run.sh** shows how does the package works.
+The script **bin/run.sh** runs the pipeline in example datasets and shows does the package and scripts work.
 For more information about how to use the scripts, see their help messages.

 # Scripts input parameters